PĀ

 From the centre on Coronation Road, Māngere Bridge, visitors can take guided walks hosted by Mana Whenua, and visit traditional and medicinal gardens.

-Construction is scheduled to begin in mid-October and will take approximately 12-14 weeks to complete.
-Construction will occur Monday to Friday (and Saturday morning, where required) during work hours to limit disturbance to neighbours.
-Please note there could be delays due to weather or other unforeseen circumstances.
+Work began mid-March 2025 and will take approximately 5 – 6 months to complete.
+Work will take place Monday to Friday (and Saturday morning, where required) during work hours to limit disturbance to neighbours.
+Please note there could be some delays due to weather or other unforeseen circumstances.

 Visitor access